ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

+Polish alexandrine is the iambic pentameter of Polish literature.
+Among pierogi-eaters it is known as *trzynastozgłowiec*, literally ‘thirteen-syllable verse’.

+## Anatomy of the beast

 ![A fragment of an old script: the beginning of the Polish song Jezusa Judasz przedał written in Polish alexandrine](https://drobnik.co/images/polish-alexandrine.jpg)

 <sup>The 15th-century song *Jezusa Judasz przedał* by Władysław z Gielniowa is one of the oldest examples of Polish alexandrine; source: Wikimedia Commons</sup>